Dave Elman

-Dave Elman (May 6, 1900 – December 5, 1967) was a noted American radio host, comedian, and songwriter, and important figure in the field of hypnosis.
+Dave Elman (May 6, 1900 – December 5, 1967), birth name David Kopelman, was a noted Jewish American radio host, comedian, and songwriter, and important figure in the field of hypnosis.
 He is most known today as the author of Findings in Hypnosis (1964).
 Over the course of his life, he was also well known as the creator and host of the popular radio show Hobby Lobby as well as a songwriter and lyricist.

 Early life

 Dave Elman was born David Kopelman to Jewish parents Jacob and Lena on May 6, 1900, in Park River, North Dakota.
 In 1902, the family moved to Fargo, where they started a business on Front Street making wigs, switches, and related performance equipment.

 In 1906, they moved their wig-making business to the Kopelman Building, which they had built at 514 1st Street.
 In the basement, they provided mikvah services so Jewish women in the community could purify themselves through special cleansing.
 Lena also began a hairdressing shop next door.

 Soon thereafter, Jacob was diagnosed with cancer.
 When a family friend relieved the intractable pain quite rapidly with hypnosis, Elman set about learning these techniques from him and began to realize the vast possibilities of hypnosis in the relief of pain outside of traditional medical procedures.

 Jacob died in November 1908, leaving his pregnant wife with six children.
 In his early teens, Elman worked odd jobs to help the family.
 He was a talented musician on the saxophone and violin, and used his quick wit and love of entertaining to perform within the community as a comic.